bwlewis/rthreejs/README.md

   WebGL code and no longer works.
 We have temporarily disabled Canvas rendering with an error message.
 See https://github.com/bwlewis/rthreejs/issues/67 for details.
+- Crosstalk filter handles are used in a non-standard and experimental way to control graph animation.
+Don't rely on this experimental feature.

 ## Install